22AIML023Hiren/video-summariser/TextualSummarizationOfVideosInIndicLanguage-backend/README.md

 ---

 #### Backend Application:
-The backend application (`app.py`) is written in Flask, a lightweight WSGI web application framework in Python.
+The backend application (`app.py`) is written in Flask, a lightweight WSGI(Web Server Gateway Interface) web application framework in Python.
 All the required functions for summarization are present in the `main.py` file.

 ---